 - Gouty arthritis is sometimes diagnosed based on the typical clinical presentation without a joint aspiration.

-- Your doctor may obtain a blood sample to look at your cell counts, uric acid levels, kidney function, etc.
+- A doctor may obtain a blood sample to look at cell counts, uric acid levels, kidney function, etc.

 - X-rays are primarily used to assess underlying joint damage, especially in those who have had multiple episodes of gouty arthritis.